Trading Bots — Why money should not be your main goal

 However, this video gives convincing reasons that the contributory value to price prediction is limited.
 It gives the answer to the question of whether ML can really help in trading.
 In short:

-- Finding patterns in the past with machine learning doesn’t say anything about future prices.
+- Finding patterns in the past with machine learning doesn’t per se say anything about future prices.

 - If you train your machine learning algorithm to more data or more different data sources it will be prone to overfitting (seeing patterns that are not there).

-- If you do decide to try it, having fun while learning new things should be your main objective.
+- If you do decide to try it, having fun and learning new things should be your main objective.

 While analyzing patterns with machine learning seems to be not beneficial, at least not to the individual trader, there have been many publications that shed light on the predictive power of sentiment analysis.
 The most convincing one I came across was the one by Bollen et al. published in 2011.
 The graph beneath comes from this open-source article.
 In red, you see the calm sentiment analysis score during the election of President Obama and thanksgiving.
 In blue, you see the average positivity in opinion.

 When you correlate the calm sentiment with stock prices 3 days later you get the graph beneath.
 The calm score is shown in red at the bottom.
 The stock price of the American Dow Jones is shown in blue in the middle.
 The graph at the top shows the areas of congruency between stock price and sentiment accentuated in grey.